 Duplicate File Finder is an application to find duplicate files and folders on a Mac computer.
-The following document aims to bring the technical details of duplicates search and some restrictions of the app to your attention as well as provide you with valuable information so that you can strike the best results and performance when cleaning duplicates on your Mac.
+The following document aims to show the technical details of a duplicates search as well as some restrictions of the app.
+Also, it will provide you with valuable information so that you can achieve the best results and performance when cleaning duplicates on your Mac.

 System requirements for Duplicate File Finder

 - 4 GB RAM